 The system of accumulation

-When we destroy a primary forest with fire and for a few years we cultivate this place, the soil is impoverished, loses carbon, the earth becomes acid, the phosphorus is fixed, aluminum becomes bioavailable and toxic to the roots of many plants.
+When we destroy a primary forest with fire and for a few years we cultivate this place, the soil is impoverished, loses carbon, the earth becomes acid, the phosphorus is fixed, aluminium becomes bioavailable and toxic to the roots of many plants.
 This place now grows only plants from the system of accumulation, these are plants that have a higher carbon/nitrogen ratio, the leaves are more leathery, there is almost no fruit for large mammals, many degraded areas can be found in this stage.
 If the system still has not completely lost its resilience, nature can take many years, depending on the biome, to establish the first plants of the abundance system, this can happen in 10 years or in 100, 200 years, depending on how deep the destruction was.
 Today in our country we have thousands of hectares where the ecosystem has completely lost its resilience, as in Image 10, where we have common bracken (Pteridium aquilinum), the location was destroyed by fire many years ago, and may remain like this for more than a hundred years, in spite of the seed bank area beside it, in many places nature cannot to recreate the original forest destroyed by human beings themselves.
 Thus, to implant

 our agroforests in these places we need "courageous" species, species that are able to grow in soils with a pH of 4.3 and 1 ppm of phosphorus and micronutrients which are not detectable in the analysis of soil.
-We need species that make the bridge to plenty of new systems, for this we have several examples such as eucalyptus, Mexican sunflower (Tithonia rotundifolia), Brachiaria (Brachiaria spp), agave (Agave americana), sisal (Agave sisalana), pigeon pea (Cajanus cajan), stylosantes (Stylosanthes spp), vernonia (Vernonia polysphaera), wolf apple (Solanum lycorcapum) and many other native and exotic species, which are fundamental for this task.
+We need species that make the bridge to systems of abundance again, for this we have several examples such as eucalyptus, Mexican sunflower (Tithonia rotundifolia), brachiaria (Brachiaria spp), agave (Agave americana), sisal (Agave sisalana), pigeon pea (Cajanus cajan), stylosantes (Stylosanthes spp), vernonia (Vernonia polysphaera), wolf apple (Solanum lycorcapum) and many other native and exotic species, which are fundamental for this task.
 With these species we can even dispense with the use of external inputs.
-We call this system of accumulation because we are accumulating the energy from the sun, complexifying it into matter, increasing the organic matter content, which will improve the physical, chemical and biological properties of the soil, feeding its biocenose, allowing the establishment of more demanding plants, making our way towards systems of abundance.
+We call this a system of accumulation because we are accumulating energy from the sun, complexifying it into matter, increasing the organic matter content, which will improve the physical, chemical and biological properties of the soil, feeding its biocenose, allowing the establishment of more demanding plants, making our way towards systems of abundance.

 TIPS